caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 ## Dependencies

-The library targets `netstandard2.0` and depends upon ASP.Net Core 2.1 MVC and Newtonsoft JSON 11.0.2.
+The library targets `net8.0` and depends upon .NET 8.0 MVC and Newtonsoft JSON.

 To use client-side validation you'll also need to include Jarosław's `expressive.annotations.validate.js`, which depends on `jquery.js` (note that jQuery must be made globally available), `jquery.validate.js` and `jquery.validate.unobtrusive.js`.

 ## <span id="usage">Usage</span>

-To use Expressive Annotations in your .NET Core project:
+To use Expressive Annotations in your .NET project:

 * Add the library to your project
 * Add the required javascript files to your project and include them in your layout or views